Massachusetts State Police: Compensation

 As of 2017, the Massachusetts State Police average pay for a state trooper was $145,413, with three troopers earning over $300,000, and 245 troopers (12% of the workforce) earning over $200,000.
 A trooper's base pay is augmented by working multiple details, directing traffic, overtime shifts, or providing security at special events.

 Former Massachusetts inspector general Greg Sullivan criticized state police overtime as excessive, pointing out an unusual number of troopers who earned more in 2017 than the governor of the state.
 He cited the use of state police instead of civilian employees to direct traffic at construction details and Logan Airport as examples of wasteful spending.
-Sullivan argued that the reason overtime pay is so large is that the officers who make overtime assignments also partake of the benefits of overtime, leaving no incentive to reduce the practice.
+Sullivan argued that the reason overtime pay is so large is that the troopers who make overtime assignments also partake of the benefits of overtime, leaving no incentive to reduce the practice.
 In 2017, 24 troopers earned more than $100,000 in overtime, and 20 in Troop F earned more than $250,000, a fact which was not revealed until missing payroll records were noticed by the Boston Globe.

+In 2024, State Police Detective Captain Thomas McCarthy earned a base pay of $224,007 along with $349,815 in overtime to combine for over $570,000 that year.